deepsquare-io/ClusterFactory/web/docs/guides/999-develop-apps.md

 ## 3. Writing a Helm application

-Although it is not really necessary to write a Helm application, some values may be redundant or must be abstracted.
+Although it is not necessary to write a Helm application, some values may be redundant or must be abstracted.

 That's why we prefer to write Helm Charts instead of Kustomize.
 If the application is light enough, we can use Kustomize instead.

-To write an Helm application, we need to generalize the values (by using `example.com` as domain for example).
-The "overlay" values will be stored either inside the Helm application, or inside a Git repository.
+To write a Helm application, we need to generalize the values (by using `example.com` as domain for example).
+The "overlay" values will be stored either inside the Helm application or inside a Git repository.

 At SquareFactory, we've been storing the values inside the Argo CD `Application` files.
 If we need to track these values inside Git, we can use the `App of Apps` pattern.